particle-iot/docs/docs/firmware.md

 ### micros()

-**Not implemented yet**

-Returns the number of microseconds since the Arduino board began running the current program.
-This number will overflow (go back to zero), after approximately 70 minutes.
+Returns the number of microseconds since the Spark Core began running the current program.
+This number will overflow (go back to zero), after approximately 59.65 seconds.

 `unsigned long time = micros();`